 Leaves have a bit of reddish color in them in spring; that same color reappears in fall, only darker.
 The foliage offers a relatively delicate texture and can form a contrast with larger-leafed plants such as oakleaf hydrangea.
 Neon Flash is a plant that attracts butterflies.
 It also attracts birds and bees.

 Uses in Landscaping

 Pruning is optional, as these plants stay reasonably compact, but if you do wish to prune Neon Flash spirea bushes to improve their appearance, here is how to proceed:

 - Prune back the oldest few branches to ground level every other year.

-- Some prune the remaining branches in early spring (these spirea bushes bloom on new wood) to within a foot or so of the ground, to encourage vigorous new growth).
+- Some prune the remaining branches in early spring (these spirea bushes bloom on new wood) to within a foot or so of the ground, to encourage vigorous new growth.

-- Also, Neon Flash spirea bushes will flower again if you deadhead or lightly trim them after the initial blooming.
+- Neon Flash spirea bushes will flower again if you deadhead or lightly trim them after the initial blooming.

 One outstanding feature of spirea bushes, in general, is that they require little maintenance.
 Maybe you grew up with Vanhoutte spirea (S. x vanhouttei) in your parents' yard that has not received much attention for decades.
 Even after such neglect, it may well still produce clusters of white flowers (looking like nonpareil candies) every spring.